Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 • When the buyer is the principal, the attorney-in-fact should have the legal right to sign buyer-related documents on behalf of the principal.
 These documents may include the deed of trust, settlement statements, or mortgage agreements.

-In line with the laws of different states, there are essential requirements involved in authorizing a real estate power of attorney.
+In line with the laws of different states, there are essential requirements involved in authorizing it.
 They include:

 • principal, who is the owner of the real estate, usually in his right mind